Step 5: Admissions Decisions

 How long does it take schools to evaluate applications?
 Medical schools evaluate applications in mid-to-late July at the earliest.
 Some schools may have a more extended timeline — they may not even look at your application until August.
 Some schools want to get a batch of applications before they start looking at them.

-Early decision programs can position you for a faster acceptance — with an offer by October 1st — but they also have some drawbacks.
-The deadline for all application materials at AAMC participating schools is August 1st.
-EDP’s may also have additional admission requirements.
+Early decision (ED) programs can position you for a faster acceptance with an offer by October 1st, but they also have some drawbacks.
+Primarily, you can’t apply anywhere else until a decision is made.

 Bottom Line